Music of Finland: Iskelmä

-Iskelmä (coined directly from the German word Schlager, meaning hit) is a traditional Finnish word for a light popular song.
+Iskelmä (coined directly from the German word Schlager, meaning hit) is a traditional Finnish word for a sentimental popular song.
 Georg Malmstén started his career in the 1930s.
 Others, such as Dallapé, incorporated then-novel jazz elements.
 After World War II but before rock and roll, names such as Olavi Virta or Tapio Rautavaara were popular singers, and Toivo Kärki and Reino Helismaa were popular songwriters.
 Foreign musical genres such as tango found domestic audiences.
 Some of the most acclaimed Finnish chanteuses of this time period were Laila Kinnunen, Carola, Annikki Tähti, Brita Koivunen and Vieno Kekkonen.